alopez96/personal-blog/content/blog/after-graduation/index.md

 The fourth was a <a href='https://biginterview.com/case-interview-questions/' target='_blank'>Case interview</a>.
 The final was a closing interview, which was a less formal in person meeting with a manager.

 Consulting companies, like Accenture, do case interviews as a way to see how you would handle a business scenario for a client.
-There is no right or wrong answer with these, but you should demonstrate problem solving and communication skills.
+When doing this type of interview, you should demonstrate problem solving and communication skills.
 What I mean by this is, show the interviewer that you are able to analyze the situation, come up with some suggestions for the client, and communicate your ideas.
 To study for this interview I read articles, watched <a href='https://www.youtube.com/user/caseinterview' target='_blank'>youtube videos</a>, and practiced by myself and with others.